Skip to main content Skip to footer site map

 What Is an Example of Gross Income?

-For a more precise understanding, let's consider a gross income example.
+For a more precise understanding, here’s an example of gross income.
 Suppose a business manufactures and sells furniture.
-In a given year, the company generates $500,000 in sales from furniture.
-Additional income includes $20,000 from business investments.
+In a given year, the company generates $500,000 in furniture sales and an additional income of $20,000 from business investments.
 This makes the business's total revenue $520,000.

 If the cost of producing the furniture, including materials and direct labor, adds up to $300,000, then the gross income would be: